stefkavasileva/SoftUni-Software-Engineering/Programmin Fundamentals/Homeworks and Labs/Regex-Lab/README.md

 |---|---|
 |\<ul> \<li> \<a href="http://softuni.bg">SoftUni</a> <br/>  \</li> \</ul> <br/> end|\<ul> \<li> <br/>   [URL href="http://softuni.bg">SoftUni[/URL] <br/>  \</li> <br/> \</ul> <br/>  \</li> \</ul>|

+**Note:** The input may be read on a single line (unlike the example above) or from a file.
+Remove all new lines if you choose the first approach.